xQianQ/toolagent-parameter-failure/README.md

   - Start the RapidAPI service server.
   - Verify that the service is accessible at the configured endpoint (e.g., `http://localhost:8080/rapidapi`).
   - Ensure all required tools/APIs are registered and configured in the service.
+  - For more details, please refer to the [ToolBench](https://github.com/OpenBMB/ToolBench).

 #### **2. Set the `PYTHONPATH` Environment Variable**
 - **Purpose**: The `PYTHONPATH` ensures Python can locate modules and packages in the project root directory.